ChrstphrHll/npc_gen/students/Tez Bialaer.md

 ---
 ### Description
 - 8th year Aasimar Fighter in Fiesn
-- straight grey hair that's parted to the left, Gray eyes, and Pale skin
+- short straight dirty blonde hair that's plain, Gray eyes, and Pale skin
 - Is Sharing and Modern, and has Austerity as their ideal

 ### Organizations